d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## RNN Model

 First, we need an `init_rnn_state` function to return the hidden state at initialization.
-It returns a tuple consisting of an NDArray with a value of 0 and a shape of (batch size, number of hidden units).
+It returns an ndarray filled with 0 and with a shape of (batch size, number of hidden units).
 Using tuples makes it easier to handle situations where the hidden state contains multiple variables (e.g. when combining multiple layers in an RNN where each layers requires initializing).

 ```{.python .input  n=20}
 def init_rnn_state(batch_size, num_hiddens, ctx):